-The product: Urban Decay Anti-Aging Eyeshadow Primer Potion ($24)
+Urban Decay Anti-Aging Eyeshadow Primer Potion ($24)

 The user: MacBeth7

 The hack: It’s no secret we’re obsessed with Urban Decay’s various Eyeshadow Primers ($24)—and so is the majority of the beauty world.
 Only thing is, the toothpaste-like packaging means there’s often a lot left over that we can’t squeeze out.
-Luckily, Sephora user MacBeth7 has a genius solution: Once you near the end of your supply, take scissors and cut off the bottom of the tube, scoop out everything inside, and store it in an old eye-cream jar.
+Luckily, Sephora user MacBeth7 has a genius solution: Once you near the end of your supply, take scissors and cut off the bottom of the tube, scoop out everything inside, and store it in an old eye cream jar.

-The product: Josie Maran Argan Cleansing Oil ($32)
+Josie Maran Argan Cleansing Oil ($32)

 The user: JuneViolet